rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-rackspace-office-365-archiving.md

 product_url: rackspace-email-archiving
 ---

-This article describes how to add an Office 365 product license in the Cloud Office Control Panel.
-This license allows a Cloud Office user to access an Office 365 subscription, depending on the number of licenses allotted in the Cloud Office control panel.
+This article describes how to add Rackspace Office 365 archiving to an existing Office 365 tenant.

 For more information about Office 365 subscriptions, see [Set Up Office 365](/how-to/set-up-office-365).